edHelper.com

 By Colleen Messina

-4 Finally, because of this case and others like it, Congress made identity theft a federal offense when they passed the Identity Theft and Assumption Deterrence Act in 1998.
-The act of identity theft carries a minimum sentence of 15 years imprisonment and a fine.
+2 Congress made identity theft a federal offense when they passed the Identity Theft and Assumption Deterrence Act in 1998.
+The act of identity theft carries a minimum sentence of 2-5 years' imprisonment and a fine.
 The Federal Bureau of Investigation, the United States Secret Service, and United States Postal Inspection Service work with federal prosecutors to solve identity theft cases.

 For the complete story with questions: click here for printable